0xsu3ks/Blog/_posts/2024-01-31-Bypass-DEP-with-VirtualAlloc.md

 + The Windows API we will use to bypass DEP
 + The module will we use to find suitable gadgets

-Next on the list is to find the address of `VirtualAlloc` in a way that will compensates for the fact the address changes on every iteration of the application.
+Next on the list is to find the address of `VirtualAlloc` in a way that will compensate for the fact the address changes on every iteration of the application.
 Before we jump into that, lets go over to VSCode and start getting a skeleton of exploit down.
 In the interest of time, I've skipped the fuzzing for bad characters portion.

 ```python
 #!/usr/bin/python